 Doing so, she adds, also allows options for students who begin the program, but then decide they no longer want or are unable to pursue a career in athletic training.
 With a bachelor’s in sport medicine, students can pursue related careers or graduate education in fields such as exercise physiology, physical therapy, or sport management.

-In the 3+2 program, only those students who earn the bachelor of sport medicine degree with a 3.0 grade point average or higher, as well as meet other admission requirements, will be permitted to continue on to the masters-level coursework in athletic training.
+In the 3+2 program, which was fully accredited by CAATE this summer, only those students who earn the bachelor of sport medicine degree with a 3.0 grade point average or higher, as well as meet other admission requirements, will be permitted to continue on to the masters-level coursework in athletic training.
 In order to complete the bachelor of sport medicine in three years, students must take summer courses.

 William Paterson University